CBD for Perimenopause Pain - Joints, Muscles, Neuropathy, and more

 Perimenopause and nerve pain or neuropathy

-On that same chart above, you'll see effects of the hormones on nerves specifically:
+On that same chart above, you'll see the effects of the hormones on nerves specifically:

 Let's look at a study where the administered estradiol following injury: